PSRA temporarily suspends licence at Ballybay Mart - Agriland.ie

-The Property Services Regulatory Authority (PSRA) has temporarily suspended the licence for Ballybay Mart.
+The Property Services Regulatory Authority (PSRA) has temporarily suspended the licence for Ballybay Mart in Co.
+Monaghan.

-Agriland understands the license was suspended at 5:00pm this evening, Tuesday, November 11, ahead of its weekly sheep sale.
+Agriland understands the licence was suspended by the PSRA at 5:00p.m this evening (Tuesday, November 16) ahead of its weekly sheep sale.

-No further sales will take place at the mart while the PSRA licence is suspended.
+No further cattle or sheep sales will take place at the mart while the PSRA licence is suspended.

 Friesian bulls for Libya